Latest Stories

 A New Future for Celine

-There is a pivotal point in a young person's life where receiving an encouraging word or a gift equipping you to pursue a dream changes the trajectory of their life.
+There is a pivotal point in everyone’s young life where receiving an encouraging word or a gift equipping you to pursue a dream changes the trajectory of your life.
 For Celine, it was a simple sewing machine from the Gift Guide that empowered her to start her own business.

 From the Inside Out: Ugandan mothers heal from depression and poverty